 McNair Scholars Program Black History Month Fine Arts Contest

-This year, we challenge you to get creative to express the significance of Black History Month by taking part in The McNair Scholars Program's Fine Arts Competition!
+Join us this Black History Month by taking part in The McNair Scholars Program's Fine Arts Competition!
+We challenge you to get creative in your expressions of Black Resiliency.
 USM is home to Mississippi’s largest collection of fine arts programs, making us leaders in creative expression and exploration.
 What better time to channel our creative strength than to honor one of the nation’s most momentous celebrations!

 Black History Month is not only a time to discuss the significant contributions of African Americans throughout history, it’s also a time to shed light on those who champion the fight today.
 This Black History Month, we implore you to share your talents in commemoration with the Golden Eagle Community.